openxthinking/bullet-docs/docs/customization.md

 [<img src="/_media/vta.svg" alt="Video tutorial" width=150>](video#customize-homepage)

 ### Other pages settings
-In order for pages such as FAQ, Press, Contact, About etc. to work as intended, you'll need to add the content via `Theme editor`.
+In order for pages such as FAQ, Press, Contact, About, etc. to work as intended, you'll need to add the content via `Theme editor`.

 1. We're in the [Theme editor](#launch-the-editor)
 1. Make sure you're in the right place by checking the `"NAME" page` from the top bar drop-down menu